-The impact of this is that:
+The impact of the issues described above is similar to that of previous publications:

-- There is an undercount in the number of part 2 applications that have been received [Table 1]. - Processing time is calculated using the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
-Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 9]. - Processing times can be calculated for a subset of approved online applications that do have a part 2 received date populated.
+- There is an undercount in the number of part 2 applications that have been received [Table 1].
+The undercount in the current publication will be less than in previous publications. - Processing time is calculated using the number of days from part 2 of the application being received to a decision being made or the application being withdrawn.
+Processing times cannot be calculated where applications are missing a part 2 date in the extract [Table 9]. - Processing times can be calculated for a subset of online applications that do have a part 2 received date populated.
 This may introduce bias to the calculation, as it is likely that applications via other channels such as telephone and mail would have a longer processing time.
-Futhermore, the online processed applications that are missing a part 2 date in the extract, may also add bias if there is some reason that these applications would take longer to process [Table 9]. - In addition, the unknown number of applications denied with a part 2 received date missing in the extract could also bias this number if for example these took a longer time to process on average.
+Furthermore, the online processed applications that are missing a part 2 date in the extract, may also add bias if there is some reason that these applications would take longer to process [Table 9].